 Lack of information or clarity on the end provider of the products or services advertised

 Note: Advertisers must clarify and substantiate provisioning of products or services advertised with clear and accurate responses in the verification form.
+If you had indicated that the website pre-populated in your verification form is not associated with your customer ID, please ensure that you had provided an alternative website url and that the url is not invalid and that it appears in your Google Ads account.
 You must ensure that information in the verification form is consistent with the information you have provided in your Google Ads account.

 You may provide the following to substantiate your relationships with advertised brands or businesses: unique identifiers, verification websites, contact details of individuals employed by third parties, or documentation (including an agreement, contract, or a document explaining the business relationship with the third party or brand owner on their company letterhead).